 PST Exemption - BC's primary incentive comes in the form of PST exemption for solar pv equipment and devices, including solar panels, wiring, controllers, and inverters.

 Additional energy incentive rebates and programs are offered within Saskatchewan not pertaining to solar panel installations.
-To read about other energy efficiency incentives in Saskatchewan, click here.

 Questions, comments or concerns?
 We would love to hear your thoughts on this.